Casanova Variations

 Casanova Variations is a 2014 French-Austrian-German fantasy historical musical drama film written and directed by Michael Sturminger and starring John Malkovich.
-It is based on Histoire de ma vie by Giacomo Casanova, who is played by Malkovich.
+It is based on a play with the same name from 2011 by Sturminger, which was shown at the Ronacher in Vienna and toured the globe, with Malkovich having played the same roles, and it is furthermore based on Histoire de ma vie by Giacomo Casanova, who is played by Malkovich.
+The film premiered in Vienna on 19 January 2015.